 Tracking emails with Google Analytics is free so, despite its limitations, it might be worth your attention.
 Probably you should consider using it alongside other tools for email tracking.
 And even more likely, you should read our detailed article to tracking emails with Google Analytics.

 Before you start tracking your emails, you should be aware of several limitations that might impact your results.

 Nearly all platforms we mentioned attach a tiny, invisible pixel for the purpose of tracking email opens.
 This pixel is treated as an image.
 Some email clients block images from being displayed by default.
 Some others (rather old ones) are simply not capable of displaying HTML emails and will opt for plain text, stripping all attached images.
 In both of these cases, an email open might not be recorded as a tracking pixel won’t be loaded.

 Also while forwarding emails, some clients may strip them of images.
 While a tracking software will report an initial open, an email may be circulating around a company network without any further reports.

 In other news, Outlook users can also cause some discrepancies.
 When new emails arrive, they’ll end up in Outlook’s preview pane.
 At this time, a tracking pixel can be downloaded even though a recipient won’t even glimpse on a message.

 Finally, some users might be just blocking tracking pixels from loading in the first place in attempts to protect their privacy.
 While their use is not widespread, such plugins are easily available on the web.

 By all means, don’t give up on email tracking because of these limitations.
 Just keep in mind that regardless of the software you use, the results may not always be 100% accurate.

 Testing email tracking software with Mailtrap

-Once you set things up, you will probably want to check if it really works.
-The obvious approach may be to send a bunch of emails to your colleagues and compare the results with their actual behaviour.
+Once you decide on one of the above-mentioned tools, you’ll probably want to check how it really works before sending out emails to your mailing list.
+The obvious approach may be sending your colleagues a bunch of emails and comparing the results with their actual behavior.